 To find out what is of interest to an audience, a brand can use email polls that get right to the heart of the matter.

-When brands roll out surveys asking consumers key questions, they can then use this content to create materials for content marketing promotion like blogs, article, and more.
+When brands roll out surveys asking consumers key questions, they can then use this content to create materials for content marketing promotion like blogs, articles, and more.

 Content is valuable, and this content comes in a few forms.
 It includes blogs and articles, case studies and reports, videos, social media imagery, and more.